autarch/blog.urth.org/content/posts/2012-05-28-a-world-without-copyright.md

 This right to release definitely needs some detail work.
 You should be able to share your novel with a friend without having that be considered a release.
 Maybe you just want some feedback.
 Maybe it's just intended as a private work for the two of you.
 The line between public "performance" and private sharing is tricky.
 When in doubt, we should err on the side of the creator's stated intention.
 If the creator says that she had no intention to release a work, that should count for a lot in a legal case.

 Once something is released, that's irrevocable.
-You can refuse to release changes to that work, but you can't declare an existing work unrelased.
-That would be tantamount to enforcing copyright law, and those have been abolished.
+You can refuse to release changes to that work, but you can't declare an existing work unreleased.
+That would be tantamount to enforcing copyright laws, and those have been abolished.

 ## Entertainment (music, tv/film, novels, art)

 Let's start with music.
 Music has been around a long time, long before the [first copyright law (1710)][2].
 If we abolish copyright, I think it's obvious that music won't disappear.

-That doesn't answer the question of how musicians can make money in a world without copyright.
+But that doesn't answer the question of how musicians can make money in a world without copyright.

 Performers will still be able to make money performing.
 Copyright has nothing to do with the viability of charging for live performances.
 Yes, it will now be legal to record the performance and distribute that recording, but I don't think that will hurt concerts.
 I regularly go to concerts to listen to music for which I have recordings.
 Concerts are _an experience_ that combines music with the space its in, plus the fact that you're there with other people.
 Recordings are not a substitute for this experience.
 If they were, concerts would have died out long ago as recording and playback technology advanced.